LordHavelockVetinari/hello-world/README.md

 # hello-world
-I'm trying to learn how to use github.
+I'm trying to learn how to use GitHub.

+Jackdaws love my big sphinx of quartz.